Feriman22/portscan-protection/README.md

 >13-04-2020
 - Initial release

+## Supporters

+Thanks to the following people for supporting this project:

+- **Aldas** - $200 via PayPal, sponsoring development of the Blacklist feature

 ## Do not forget

 If you found my work helpful, I would greatly appreciate it if you could make a **[donation through PayPal](https://paypal.me/BajzaFerenc)** to support my efforts in improving and fixing bugs or creating more awesome scripts.
 Thank you!